brooklynrail/brooklynrail-platform/content/events/2021/06/publishing-in-transit-new-york-review-of-books.md

 event_platform:
   - zoom
 ---
-*Publishing in Transit* is a new series designed to celebrate editors, all of the often-unrecognized work that they do, and the community-based and conversational nature of contemporary innovative literary publishing.
+*Publishing in Transit* is a new monthly series designed to celebrate editors, all of the often-unrecognized work that they do, and the community-based and conversational nature of contemporary innovative literary publishing.